 One day, I asked my four-year-old daughter Karissa, “What is God like?”
 She thought I meant, “What does God like?” and she said, “He likes heaven.
 He likes when people are good listeners.
 Does he like it when you spank me?”

-At first I didn’t think that her answer had anything to do with the attributes of God, then I realized that when we find out what God likes or loves, we discover something about the nature of God.
+At first, I didn’t think that her answer had anything to do with the attributes of God.
+Then I realized that, when we find out what God likes or loves, we also discover something about the nature of God.
 For example, the Bible says that God loves a cheerful giver.
 This must be because God is big-hearted Himself.
-Of course, we also can discover what God likes by finding out something about His nature.
+Of course, we also can discover what God likes by learning about His nature.

-No matter how we discover truth about God, it is necessary that we do so.
+One way or another, it is necessary that we discover truth about God.
 In this article, we’ll identify several attributes that are important to think about and apply to our lives.
-In the previous article, we mentioned the fact that God exists, that He must have power and intelligence, and that He must be a holy and personal being.
-These are qualities of God that we can see faintly through nature, but then we see more clearly through the Bible.
-Many other attributes can only be discovered through God’s written revelation, the Bible.
+In another article, we mentioned the fact that God exists, that He must have power and intelligence, and that He must be a holy and personal being.
+These are qualities of God that we can see faintly through nature, but more clearly through God’s written revelation, the Bible.
+Many other divine attributes can only be discovered through Scripture.

-Because we are finite, we will never know everything about God, but we can know some things about God because He has revealed Himself to us.
+Because we are finite, we will never know everything about God, but we can know some things because He has revealed Himself to us.
 As we come to know the Bible better, we come to know more about God’s character.
-God wants us to continue to pursue knowledge of His attributes, so that we can deepen our relationship with Him.
+God wants us to continue to pursue knowledge of His attributes so that we can deepen our relationship with Him.